hanakara-milk/Karbon-basics/03-section-03.md

 # Kubernetes Basics training 101

-### kubectl basics about Kubernetes scall feature and Rolling Update and Rollback.
+### kubectl basics about Kubernetes scale feature and Rolling Update and Rollback.
 ---

 ## 23: Create a deployment and a service